nabs-darrel-schreyer/sql-migrations/docs/add-migration.spec.md

 1. Both `--context` and `--migrationName` options are required.
 2. The command validates that the specified DbContext exists in the solution.
 3. Creates the migration directly without prompting for confirmation.
+4. Rebuilds the solution after adding the migration.

 ### Command Line Options